jeremy812/ML_Tools/README.md

 ⋅⋅* Beware of slow degradation too: models tend to rot as data evolves.

-⋅⋅* Measuing performance may require a human pipeline.
+⋅⋅* Measuring performance may require a human pipeline.

 ⋅⋅* Also monitor your inputs' quality.
 This is particularly important for online learning systems.